-The amount of time spent emailing, comparing versions, meeting, printing and re-entering data means that any single spreadsheet is now ripe for errors and teams are subject to unnecessary peaks in activity to support the close workload.
+The amount of time spent emailing, comparing versions, meeting, printing, and re-entering data mean that any single spreadsheet is now ripe for errors and teams are subject to unnecessary peaks in activity to support the close workload.

 Spreadsheets cannot efficiently handle the growth of an organization, whether organic or through M&A activity, due to limitations such as one account per tab.
-The risk increases as the amount of spreadsheets grows, and leads to a decrease in the accuracy of the resulting financial reporting.
+The risk increases as the number of spreadsheets grow and lead to a decrease in the accuracy of the resulting financial reporting.

 Discover how your organization can leverage technology to modernize your close and avoid the pitfalls of outdated, manual processes.